amorpro/skeleton/README.md

 ### docs/

 If the package provides a root-level directory for documentation files, it MUST be named `docs/`.

+This publication does not otherwise define the structure and contents of the directory.

+### migrations/

+If the package provides a root-level directory for migration files, it MUST be named `docs/`.

 This publication does not otherwise define the structure and contents of the